Distributionally Robust Deep Learning using Hardness Weighted Sampling: Experiments

 The goal of this subsection is to illustrate key benefits of training a deep neural network using DRO in comparison to ERM when a part of the sample distribution is underrepresented in the training dataset.
-In addition, we verify the ability of our \Algref{alg:1} to train a neural network for DRO and illustrates the behaviour of SGD with hardness weighted sampling for different values of $\de$.
+We take the MNIST dataset~\citep{lecun1998mnist} as a toy example, in which the task is to automatically classify images representing digits between $0$ and $9$.
+In addition, we verify the ability of our \Algref{alg:1} to train a deep neural network for DRO and illustrates the behaviour of SGD with hardness weighted sampling for different values of $\de$.

 \paragraph*{Material:} We create a bias between training and testing data distribution of MNIST~\citep{lecun1998mnist} by keeping only $1\%$ of the digits $3$ in the training dataset, while the testing dataset remains unchanged.

-A Wide Residual Network~\citep{zagoruyko2016wide} was used and we refer to Appendix~\ref{s:experiments_mnist} for the implementation details
+For our experiments on MNIST, we used a Wide Residual Network (WRN)~\citep{zagoruyko2016wide}.
+The family of WRN models has proved to be very efficient and flexible, achieving state-of-the-art accuracy on several dataset.
+More specifically, we used WRN-$16$-$1$~\citep[section 2.3]{zagoruyko2016wide}.
+For the optimization we used a learning rate of $0.01$.
+No momentum or weight decay were used.
+No data augmentation was used.
+For DRO no importance sampling was used.
+We used a GPU NVIDIA GeForce GTX 1070 with 8GB of memory for the experiments on MNIST.

 \paragraph*{Results:} Our experiment suggests that DRO and ERM lead to different optima.
-Indeed, DRO for $\beta=10$ outperforms ERM by more than $15\%$ of accuracy on the underrepresented class, as illustrated in Appendix~\ref{s:experiments_mnist}, \Figref{fig:mnist_1percent_all}.
+Indeed, DRO for $\beta=10$ outperforms ERM by more than $15\%$ of accuracy on the underrepresented class, as illustrated in \Figref{fig:mnist_1percent_all}.
 This suggests that DRO is more robust than ERM to domain gaps between the training and the testing dataset.
-In addition, Appendix \Figref{fig:mnist_1percent_all} suggests that DRO with our SGD with hardness weighted sampling can converge faster than ERM with SGD.
+In addition, \Figref{fig:mnist_1percent_all} suggests that DRO with our SGD with hardness weighted sampling can converge faster than ERM with SGD.

-Furthermore, the variations of learning curves with $\de$ shown in Appendix \Figref{fig:mnist_1percent_all} are consistent with our theoretical insight.
+Furthermore, the variations of learning curves with $\de$ shown in \Figref{fig:mnist_1percent_all} are consistent with our theoretical insight.
 As $\de$ decreases to $0$, the learning curve of DRO with our \Algref{alg:1} converges to the learning curve of ERM with SGD.